 Year-end Financial Planning: 10 Essentials To Check Off Your List

-As we near the end of the year, it’s easy to lose track of time and let important steps in your financial plan lapse.
-It is important to step back and carefully review your year-end finances.
+As we near the end of the year, it’s easy to get caught up in the holidays and let important steps in your financial plan lapse.
+However, taking a moment to reflect on your year-end finances is a vital task.
 Are you doing everything you can to prepare for next year, maximize your savings, and prepare for the impending gauntlet of tax season?

 With so many moving parts in your portfolio, it can be hard to know where to start.
 Here are 10 essential things to consider as part of your year-end planning.